Title IX/Sexual Harassment

 • Prevention and Education for the Campus Community

-The College uses a variety of training mechanisms to ensure the campus community has various interactions with prevention and awareness.
+The University uses a variety of training mechanisms to ensure the campus community has various interactions with prevention and awareness.
 This includes an online learning component, in person workshops, and collaborations for events with internal and external partners.
 This programming material provides the campus community with information about the Title IX policy and procedures, options for reporting, and information on bystander intervention.
-The College hosts public awareness events, such as "Take Back the Night," where students do not have to report, but have an opportunity to continue education and prevention measures.
-The College's Title IX Coordinator may be contacted for additional information regarding the policies, procedures, and education and prevention efforts.
+The University hosts public awareness events, such as "Take Back the Night," where students do not have to report, but have an opportunity to continue education and prevention measures.
+The University's Title IX Coordinator may be contacted for additional information regarding the policies, procedures, and education and prevention efforts.

 • Sexual Misconduct /Title IX Staff Training Materials

-In compliance with federal Title IX Regulations, Manhattan College ensures that it’s Title IX stakeholders, including the Title IX Coordinator, investigators, decision-makers, and any person who facilitates an informal resolution process, receives appropriate training.
+In compliance with federal Title IX Regulations, Manhattan University ensures that it’s Title IX stakeholders, including the Title IX Coordinator, investigators, decision-makers, and any person who facilitates an informal resolution process, receives appropriate training.